urutech/nanocc/README.md

 Obviously this language has some major restrictions:
 * No other data types besides int, char and void.
 No unsigned, short, float, double, struct or union.
 * Only pointer to basic types (int, char, void) or array of pointers
-* enums can only be used as names for constants, not as types
+* Enums can only be used as names for constants, not as types
 * No multi dimensional array
 * No for-loops
 * No switch statement